 Students will be given short online quizzes during the semester.
 These will be released during the tutorials.
-Each quiz is in the form of an online quiz, and is conducted via the WileyPLUS system during tutorials in weeks 2-5.
+Each quiz is in the form of an online quiz, and is conducted via the WileyPLUS system during tutorials in weeks 4 - 13, except for Week 12.
 Students who do not submit a quiz will be awarded a mark of zero for that particular quiz and will not be permitted to attempt it for credit at a later date.
 The quizzes are of equal value.

-For the purposes of assessment, the will be 4 quizzes.
+For the purposes of assessment, the best 7 out of 9 quizzes will be considered.